jamboree/cout/_posts/2014-07-25-lambda-overloading-and-recursive.md

 f(2);
 {% endhighlight %}

-It works fine with clang(3.5), but g++(4.9.1) doesn't buy it.
+It works fine with clang 3.5, but g++ 4.9.1 doesn't buy it.
-Actually, g++ seems to be correct, see this [stackoverflow question](http://stackoverflow.com/questions/5368862/why-do-multiple-inherited-functions-with-same-name-but-different-signatures-not).
+Actually, g++ seems to be correct here, see this [stackoverflow question](http://stackoverflow.com/questions/5368862/why-do-multiple-inherited-functions-with-same-name-but-different-signatures-not).

-In short, you have to use `operator()` from the bases explicitly, but it's illegal to write:
+So, we have to use `operator()` from the bases explicitly, but it's illegal to write:

 {% highlight c++ %}
 using Fs::operator()...;
 {% endhighlight %}

-Instead, we can do:
+Instead, we have to do:

 {% highlight c++ %}
 template<class F, class...
 Fs>